hyundai-robotics/doc-industrial-communication/4-cifx-pci-monitoring-industrial-communication/README.md

-﻿# 4 Monitoring Industrial Communication
+﻿# 4 CIFX PCI - Monitoring Industrial Communication

 After setting the communication according to the procedures of “[**2.
-Installing and Setting Industrial Communication Cards**](../2-mounting-settings-industrial-communication-card/2-1-PCI-industrial-communication-card.md)” and “[**3.
-Setting Industrial Communication**](../3-settings-industrial-communication/3-1-Settings-firmware.md),” you can check the operations in the following screens.
+CIFX PCI - Installing and Setting Industrial Communication Cards**](../2-cifx-pci-mounting-settings-industrial-communication-card/2-1-PCI-industrial-communication-card.md)” and “[**3.
+CIFX PCI - Setting Industrial Communication**](../3-cifx-pci-settings-industrial-communication/3-1-Settings-firmware.md),” you can check the operations in the following screens.

 You can enter the screens by touching **\[Service > 19: Industrial Communication Monitoring]**, and check the details such as the set firmware information, communication status, and communication configuration in relevant screens.